-Financial Instruments

-The Association's financial instruments are financial assets or liabilities, where, in general, the Association has the right to receive cash or another financial asset from another party or the Association has the obligation to pay another party cash or other financial assets.

-Measurement of financial instruments

-The Association initially measures its financial assets and financial liabilities at fair value.

-The Association subsequently measures all its financial assets and financial liabilities at amortized cost, except for investments in equity and other instruments, if any, that are quoted in an active market, which are measured at fair value.
+Financial Instruments The Association's financial instruments are financial assets or liabilities, where, in general, the Association has the right to receive cash or another financial asset from another party or the Association has the obligation to pay another party cash or other financial assets.
+Measurement of arm's length financial instruments The Association initially measures its arm's length financial assets and financial liabilities at fair value.
+The Association subsequently measures all its arm's length financial assets and financial liabilities at amortized cost, except for investments in equity and other instruments, if any, that are quoted in an active market, which are measured at fair value.
 Changes in fair value are recognized in operations.

-Financial assets measured at amortized cost include cash, term deposits, and accounts receivable.
-Financial liabilities measured at amortized cost include accounts payable and accrued liabilities.
-There are no financial assets or financial liabilities measured at fair value.

-Impairment

-Financial assets measured at cost are tested for impairment when there are indicators of impairment.
-The amount of the write-down is recognized in operations.
-The previously recognized impairment loss may be reversed to the extent of the improvement, directly or by adjusting the allowance account, provided it is no greater than the amount that would have been reported at the date of the reversal had the impairment not been recognized previously.
-The amount of the reversal is recognized in operations.

-Transaction costs

-The Association recognizes its transaction costs in excess of revenue over expenses in the period incurred.
-However, financial instruments that will not be subsequently measured at fair value are adjusted by the transaction costs that are directly attributable to their origination, issuance or assumption.

-Intangible Assets

-The Association's intangible assets consist of website costs which are charged to operations as an expense in the fiscal period of acquisition.
+Arm's length financial assets measured at amortized cost include cash and accounts receivable.
+Arm's length financial liabilities measured at amortized cost include accounts payable and accrued liabilities, and unexpended contributions.
+There are no arm's length financial assets or financial liabilities measured at fair value.
+Measurement of related party financial instruments The Association initially measures its related party financial assets and liabilities at fair value, cost or the exchange amount.
+The Association subsequently measures related party financial assets and liabilities at cost or the exchange amount.
+When the related party financial instrument has repayment terms, cost is determined using the undiscounted cash flows of the instrument, excluding interest and dividend payments, less any impairment losses previously recognized.
+If the related party financial instrument does not have repayment terms, cost is determined using the exchange amount.
+The exchange amount is the amount of consideration paid or received as established and agreed to by the related parties.
+At year-end the Association had amount owing to related parties for services rendered in the year, as set out in Note 8 to these financial statements.